-Prior to the first Public Involvement Meeting in May, the MPO sent a letter to resource agencies and stakeholders in the Billings Urban Area to notify them of the LRTP update.
-The letter also invited any interested groups to coordinate meetings with the consultant team to discuss the transportation planning process for the 2018 LRTP, changes in federal requirements through FAST Act, consistency with other plans, opportunities and constraints, ideas for implementation, and any questions they had about the project.
+Prior to the first Public Informational Meeting (PIM) in May, the MPO sent a letter to resource agencies and groups to coordinate meetings with the consultant team to discuss the transportation planning process for and constraints, ideas for implementation, and any questions they had about the project.
 Agencies or organizations highlighted with bold text participated in 1-on-1 meetings with the consultant team.